 In the following Q-and-A Sen Sarma and Thusoo open up about Qubole, its history and future, and how it’s making big data more accessible than ever.

 Q & A with Joydeep Sen Sarma & Ashish Thusoo

 Q: When did you first get involved with big data technology and how has your perception of the technology changed since then?

 Thusoo: I first got involved in 2007.
-It was considered very novel and a technology in search of use cases at that time.
+It was considered very novel and technology in search of use cases at that time.
 Now it is getting more and more mainstream, though there is still a long way to go.

 Q: What challenges do companies face when they are adopting Hadoop, particularly from a cloud service provider?

-Sen Sarma: In general, companies suffer from lack of expertise in implementing big data solutions.
-Qubole alleviates a big part of this challenge, namely, automating Hadoop operations and providing higher level operators around data movement and analysis.
+Sen Sarma: In general, companies suffer from a lack of expertise in implementing big data solutions.
+Qubole alleviates a big part of this challenge, namely, automating Hadoop operations and providing higher-level operators around data movement and analysis.
 This enables companies to get going with their big data projects much faster.
 However, the skills and expertise required to go beyond this and build an end-to-end solution for businesses are still in short supply.

 Q: What has been the biggest challenge for Qubole from either a client or technology perspective?